20% off on your next Trip. Hurry up and book a tour before the time is up! T&C Applied. Book your Tour

 Which part of Vietnam is most beautiful?

-Northern highlands, Ha Long Bay offer Vietnam’s most stunning landscapes.
+Northern highlands, Ha Long Bay, the central coast, and the central highlands offer Vietnam’s most stunning landscapes.

 Which is better Ho Chi Minh or Hanoi?